Using TechDocs

 Under the hood, Backstage uses the popular MkDocs library to render documentation.

-Step 1: Add the mkdocs configuration file
+Step 1: Add the MkDocs configuration file

 Create a file called mkdocs.yml